 When you’re looking for an apartment, create a must-have list.

 Figure out what you need to have to live in your apartment comfortably.
 Your must-have list might have the number of rooms you want, the number of bathrooms you need, or the square footage that you want.

 When you make your wish list, go all out.
 Put everything on your wishlist that you can imagine.

 You never know what you might be able to find, and if you don’t know that you want it, you might not even look for it.

 Do you want a room with a view?
 Or maybe you want to find an apartment that has a bathtub vs just a shower.

 Check to See If There Are Private Outdoor Spaces

-When you’re looking at apartments and feel like the space might be too small, don’t only look at the interior space.
-Also, look at the outdoor spaces.
+When you’re looking at apartments and feel like space might be too small, don’t only look at the interior space.
+Also, look at the outdoor areas.
 Is there a private outdoor patio that you can use?

-If the apartment is pet-friendly and you want to bring Fido or Fifi, it’s nice if you have some outdoor space that’ll make it easy for you to let them have some outdoor time to exercise or use the bathroom.
+If the apartment is pet-friendly and you want to bring Fido or Fifi, it’s helpful if you have some outdoor space that’ll make it easy for you to let them have some free time to exercise or use the bathroom.